etrex/kamiflex/README.md

 # Kamiflex
-provide a pretty DSL to build your [flex message of line messaging api](https://developers.line.biz/en/docs/messaging-api/using-flex-messages/) like this:
+Kamiflex provide a pretty DSL to build your [flex message of line messaging api](https://developers.line.biz/en/docs/messaging-api/using-flex-messages/) like this:

 #### in pure ruby
 ``` ruby